2019 Bangsamoro autonomy plebiscite: Municipalities in Lanao del Norte

 A majority of voters in the six Lanao del Norte towns voted in favor of their municipality's inclusion in the Bangsamoro, and in the cases of Munai and Tangcal, overwhelmingly, to join the BARMM.

 Like in the case of Isabela in Basilan, the six towns' inclusion in the proposed Bangsamoro Autonomous Region also needed consent from the rest of the towns in Lanao del Norte.
 Each town needed to secure consent individually.
 The city of Iligan, a highly urbanized city not under the jurisdiction of Lanao del Norte, did not participate in the plebiscite.

 The other towns in Lanao del Norte rejected to allow the towns petitioning to be a part of the BARMM from joining.
 Because of this, the six towns that voted in favor of their inclusion would not join the proposed region.
+The Dimaporos, holders of the top elective positions in the province, were against their towns joining the Bangsamoro (although supported the creation of it) and campaigned against the measure.

 Barangays in Cotabato

-Out of 67 barangays of Cotabato that were included in the plebiscite, 63 voted for inclusion.
-The four that rejected the measure were Galidan in Tulunan, Balatican in Pikit, and Pagangan and Lower Mingading in Aleosan; these four would not be joining the BARMM.
-Meanwhile, each municipality consented to its barangays in joining the BARMM.
-In Pikit, only one barangay that voted in the plebiscite declined to join.
+Out of 67 barangays of Cotabato that were included in the plebiscite, all but one voted for inclusion, but three did not get consent from its mother municipality to join Bangsamoro.
+The barangay that rejected inclusion was allowed by its mother municipality to join.
+The four that were not included are Galidan in Tulunan, Balatican in Pikit, and Pagangan and Lower Mingading in Aleosan; these four would not be joining the BARMM.

+In Pikit, only one barangay that voted in the plebiscite declined to join, which was Balatican.
 The 22 barangays that voted to join the BARMM included Barangay Fort Pikit, which was the site of the Municipal Hall.
 The municipal government declared that they would ask that the hall and adjacent plaza be annexed by neighboring Barangay Poblacion, one of the 20 barangays that are remaining in Cotabato.

-The barangays in Aleosan and Tolonan voted in favor of their inclusion but majority of voters in the rest of their parent municipalities voted against the barangays' inclusion.
-Barangay Baltican in Pikit rejected their inclusion while the rest of Pikit consented the barangay's inclusion and would have been part of the new autonomous region if Baltican voters also voted for their inclusion.
+The two barangays in Aleosan and a sole barangay in Tulunan voted in favor of their inclusion but majority of voters in the rest of their parent municipalities voted against the barangays' inclusion.
+Barangay Balatican in Pikit rejected their inclusion while the rest of Pikit consented the barangay's inclusion and would have been part of the new autonomous region if Balatican voters also voted for their inclusion.
+Balatican is the hometown of Nur Misuari, who prefer a federal set-up over the Bangsamoro autonomous region.

+The 63 barangays became the Special Geographic Area of the Bangsamoro.